WARCORE-HCKS/LockBox/README.md

 │     ├─ Diffie-Hellman ratchet for forward secrecy           │
 │     └─ Each message encrypted with unique key               │
 │                                                              │
 │  4.
-Secure Storage                                          │
+Secure Storage (Platform-Specific)                      │
+│     ├─ iOS: Keychain (hardware-backed)                      │
-│     ├─ Private keys: AES-GCM encrypted in IndexedDB         │
+│     ├─ Android: KeyStore with AES-GCM                       │
-│     ├─ Encryption key: PBKDF2 derived from passphrase       │
+│     ├─ Web: IndexedDB with WebCrypto AES-GCM                │
 │     └─ Public keys: Stored on server for distribution       │ │                                                              │
 └─────────────────────────────────────────────────────────────┘